rocket-pool/docs.rocketpool.net/docs/guides/node/create-validator.md

 If choosing **16 ETH** you stake 16 of your own ETH and borrow 16 ETH from the staking pool to complete the validator.
 The minimum RPL stake is **1.6 ETH worth of RPL** (10% of 16), and the maximum is **24 ETH worth of RPL** (150% of 16).

+In the event that the RPL/ETH ratio causes your stake to be less than the required stake, you will **not** be able to claim RPL rewards during that staking period.
+However, your minipool(s) will continue to earn commission.
+You can rectify this by staking more RPL or simply waiting to see if the ratio becomes favorable again.

 ### Rewards

 From a profitability perspective (looking _purely_ at ETH rewards and ignoring RPL), two 8-ETH bonded minipools with a 14% commission provide _more rewards_ to the node operator than even _16-ETH bonded minipools at 20% commission_ (which, as of Redstone, is the highest possible reward configuration).